 may show elevated hematocrit, elevated WBC count or anemia

-In severe disease, and if hospitalization is being considered, a sputum Gram stain and culture should be obtained to assess for potential bacterial pathogens that may have triggered the episode.
+In severe disease, and if the patient's sputum is purulent and hospitalization is being considered, a sputum Gram stain and culture should be obtained to assess for potential bacterial pathogens that may have triggered the episode.

 may suggest bacterial infection

-In severe disease and, if hospitalization is being considered, testing for respiratory virus pathogens (where feasible) should be considered both to identify any treatable agent (e.g., influenza), and in case of hospitalization, to identify the need for use of expanded infection control precautions.
+In severe disease and, if hospitalization is being considered, testing for respiratory virus pathogens (where feasible) should be considered both to identify any treatable agent (e.g., influenza), and to identify the need for use of expanded infection control precautions.

 may confirm viral infection